 Denali National Park & Preserve

 Denali National Park is the most likely spot to catch a mama bear grazing on berries with her twin cubs by the side of the road or watch a couple of caribou debating whose antlers are the biggest.
 What many people don't realize is that there's just one road into the park, and if you sign up for the popular Tundra Wilderness Tour excursion, you'll sit on a bus for eight hours, broken up only by sporadic bathroom breaks.
 Wildlife sightings aren't guaranteed, especially if you don't bring your own binoculars.
 But it's worth the opportunity of sighting that majestic moose or exotic lynx.

 Denali (Beyond the Park)

-Denali can be amazing -- we saw grizzlies, caribou, dall sheep, coyotes, foxes and lynxes -- but a bus ride into the park isn't the only worthwhile attraction.
+Denali can be amazing -- grizzlies, caribou, dall sheep, coyotes, foxes and lynxes -- but a bus ride into the park isn't the only worthwhile attraction.
 White-water rafting on the glacial Nenana River is popular.
 (You'll look quite stylish in your head-to-toe dry suit.)
 Or visit the Denali home and training center of four-time Iditarod champ Jeff King on the Husky Homestead Tour.
 When you step off the bus, a handler will place a warm, wiggly husky puppy in your arms.
 You can ogle the doggie cuteness while learning about Alaska's most famous sled dog race and the training regimens of elite racing dogs.

 Photo: Roger Asbury/Shutterstock.com